Dimas Pamungkas

-Dimas Juliono Pamungkas (born 31 July 2004) is an Indonesian professional footballer who plays as a central midfielder, defensive midfielder or centre-back for Liga 2 club Persiraja Banda Aceh.
+Dimas Juliono Pamungkas (born 31 July 2004) is an Indonesian professional footballer who plays as a left-back for Super League club Persik Kediri.

 Club career

 Bhayangkara

 He was signed for Bhayangkara to play in Liga 1 in the 2022 season.
 Dimas made his league debut on 8 December 2022 in a match against Bali United at the Manahan Stadium, Surakarta.

+Persiraja Banda Aceh

+In 2025, Dimas joined Persiraja Banda Aceh to compete in the 2025–26 Liga 2 season.
+He made 8 league appearances for the club before departing during the mid-season transfer window.

+Persela Lamongan

+On 16 January 2026, it was announced that Dimas had officially signed for Persela Lamongan.
+He was registered as part of the club's mid-season reinforcements alongside several other players to strengthen the squad for the second round of the league.

 International career

 On 30 May 2022, Dimas made his debut for an Indonesian U20 team against a Venezuela U-20 squad in the 2022 Maurice Revello Tournament in France.
 In October 2022, it was reported that Kakang received a call-up from the Indonesia U-20 for a training camp, in Turkey and Spain.